1950 United States Senate election in California: Boddy versus Douglas

 Downey reentered the fray on May 22, when he made a statewide radio address on behalf of Boddy, stating his belief that Douglas was not qualified to be a senator.
 He concluded, "Her record clearly shows very little hard work, no important influence on legislation, and almost nothing in the way of solid achievement.
 The fact that Mrs. Douglas has continued to bask in the warm glow of publicity and propaganda should not confuse any voter as to what the real facts are."

 Douglas brought an innovation to the race—a small helicopter, which she used to travel around the state at a time when there were few freeways linking California's cities.
-She got the idea from her friend, Texas Senator Lyndon Johnson, who had extensively used helicopters in his campaign in the contested Democratic Party primary for the 1948 United States Senate election in Texas.
+She got the idea from her friend, Texas Senator and future PresidentLyndon Johnson, who had extensively used helicopters in his campaign during the heavily contested Democratic Party primary for the 1948 United States Senate election in Texas.
 Douglas leased the craft from a helicopter company in Palo Alto owned by Republican supporters, who hoped her influence would lead to a defense contract.
 When she used it to land in San Rafael, her local organizer, Dick Tuck, called it the "Helencopter", and the name stuck.

 In early April, polls gave Nixon some chance of winning the Democratic primary, which would mean his election was secured.
 He sent out mailings to Democratic voters.
 Boddy attacked Nixon for the mailings; Nixon responded that Democratic voters should have the opportunity to express no confidence in the Truman administration by voting for a Republican.
 "Democrats for Nixon", a group affiliated with Nixon's campaign, asked Democratic voters "as one Democrat to another" to vote for the congressman, sending out flyers which did not mention his political affiliation.
 Boddy quickly struck back in his paper, accusing Nixon of misrepresenting himself as a Democrat.
 A large ad in the same issue by the "Veterans Democratic Committee" warned Democratic voters that Nixon was actually a Republican and referred to him for the first time as "Tricky Dick".
 The exchange benefited neither Nixon nor Boddy; Douglas won the primary on June 6 and exceeded their combined vote total.